What is Joint Universal Life Insurance?

 Individual life insurance policies cover a single individual, whereas joint life insurance protects two people.

-This policy will only pay a death benefit if one of the insured dies.
-As a result, most of those who acquire this insurance are either married or domestic partners, even though they do not have to be.
+This policy will only pay a death benefit if one insured dies.
+As a result, most of those who acquire this insurance are married or domestic partners, even though they do not have to be.

 What are the two main types of joint life coverage?